sininen-blue/2526-first-sem/computer-organization-and-architecture/day-4/slides.md

 ---

+## Hamming Distance and Error Correcting Codes

+This Hamming distance is used to for the error-detecting and error-correcting properties of a code

+The check bits are chosen so that the Hamming distance between any two codewords is at least $d$ bits

+To detect $d$ single bit errors, you need a Hamming distance of $d + 1$

+---

 ## Error correcting codes

 Given that two codwewords have a hamming distance of $d$, it will require $d$ single bit errors to convert one into another